George Douglas of Parkhead: Douglas and Regent Morton

 Douglas prospered during the regency of his brother, James Douglas, 4th Earl of Morton, and his servant Florence Douglas was made Rothesay Herald.
 When his brother resigned the regency of Scotland in March 1579, George Douglas of Parkhead made an inventory of the personal jewellery of Mary, Queen of Scots kept in Edinburgh Castle, and of the textiles, the royal tapestries, Mary's remaining costume, her pictures, dolls, and library, and he itemised the artillery of the castle and the tools in its workshops.
 The taking of this inventory was described in the chronicle attributed to David Moysie.

+When Morton resigned the Regency in 1578, Parkhead was replaced as provost of Edinburgh by Archibald Stewart.
+The Douglas family were being displaced by Lennox Stewarts.

 Douglas was involved in lead mining at Wanlockhead and Glengonnar or Leadhills in Lanarkshire and in Orkney.
 In June 1581 his interest in the lead mines with all the lead ore recovered was confiscated and given to James Stewart, Earl of Arran because he had withheld Torthorwald Castle from the earl.

 Parkhead wrote to Francis Walsingham in June 1582 to thank him for hospitality in England, mentioning his friend John Selby of the garrison of Berwick-upon-Tweed.
 He had written to Selby in May 1582 describing a rumour that James VI would be sent to France.
 Parkhead went to London again in September 1582.

 In August 1584 George Douglas and his sons James and George were declared traitors and their goods and lands forfeited for their role "art and part" in the Raid of Stirling in April 1584.
 Archibald Douglas, who had been constable of Edinburgh Castle, was executed at Stirling.